Khlysts: Beliefs and practices

-The Khlysty renounced priesthood, holy books and veneration of the saints (excluding the Theotokos).
+The Khlysts renounced priesthood, holy books and veneration of the saints (excluding the Theotokos).
 They believed in the possibility of direct communication with the Holy Spirit and of its embodiment in living people.
-Each of their leaders was a "living god", and each congregation (or "ark") had its own "Christ" and "Mother of God", appointed by the overall leader of the sect.
-Furthermore, they believed that the Holy Spirit could descend upon any one of them during the state of ecstasy which they attained during the ritual of radenie ("rejoicing").
+Each congregation (called a korabl "ship") had its own "Christ" and "Mother of God", appointed by the overall leader of the sect.
+Furthermore, they believed that the Holy Spirit could descend upon any one of them during the state of ecstasy which they attained during the ritual of radenie (literally, "rejoicing").
+However, they believed in levels of holiness; not all were equally endowed with the Spirit of God.
+They viewed Danila Filippov as an incarnation of God of Sabaoth and thus having preeminence over the other Christs and Mothers of God of the sect.